A Chicago woman accused in cut-from-womb case gives birth

 CHICAGO (AP) — A Chicago woman charged in the death of a mother and the child cut from her womb has given birth.

-The Cook County Sheriff’s Department revealed Tuesday that 25-year-old Desiree Figueroa was taken from Cook County Jail, where she has been held since May, to give birth on Nov.
+The Cook County Sheriff’s Department revealed Tuesday that 25-year-old Desiree Figueroa was taken from jail to give birth on Nov.
 1 at Stroger Hospital.

 Authorities provided no further information.
 The Illinois Department of Children and Family Services has refused to comment.